patrickaod/KnightsRun/README.md

 ![amIResponsive screenshot](documentation/overview/amIResponsive.jpeg)

 KNIGHT’S RUN,
-a scenic interactive indie side-scroller that follows a player controlled character trying to escape the **Endless Night Wood**.
-The player will face multiple enemy types along their journey, until their time runs out.
-Utilising OOP to make player and enemy states easily maintainable across the multiple JS files.
+a scenic interactive indie side-scroller that follows a player-controlled character trying to escape the **Endless Night Wood**.
+The player will face multiple enemy types along their journey until their time runs out.
+Utilising OOP to make player and enemy states easily maintainable across multiple JS files.
 Key features include a parallax background, collision detection, and touch controls.
-Achieved with the Canvas and HTML DOM Api, and built with HTML5, CSS3, and vanilla JavaScript.
-I’m proud to deliver this more than 100 hour lexically scoped project.
+Achieved with the Canvas and HTML DOM API, and built with HTML5, CSS3, and vanilla JavaScript.
+I’m proud to deliver this more than 100-hour lexically scoped project.

 ## UX